 Samuel and Edna Hill Preservation Site

-On July 31st 90+ acre parcel of oak hickory woodlands and savanna located along Il Rt.2 was purchased by Middle Rock Conservation Partners.
+On July 31st, 2019, a 90+ acre parcel of oak hickory woodlands and savanna located along IL Rt.2 was purchased by Middle Rock Conservation Partners.
 The site includes more than seventy acres of oak hickory woodlands and savanna.
 The purchase was made possible by a $466,000.00 grant from the Illinois Clean Energy Community Foundation and generous private donations.
 The Illinois Clean Energy Community Foundation was established in December 1999 as an independent foundation with a $225 million endowment provided by Commonwealth Edison.
 Its mission is to improve energy efficiency, advance the development and use of renewable energy resources, and protect natural areas and wildlife habitat in communities across Illinois.
 To date, the Foundation has helped nonprofits and local governments purchase a total of 28,000 + acres of land through its Natural Areas grant program.

 “In considering the grant request, the Foundation was impressed by the work of the Middle Rock Conservation Partners to develop a solid protection plan for this parcel and to raise additional private dollars to see it through,” said Dennis O’Brien, Executive Director of Illinois Clean Energy Community Foundation.
 “We are pleased to help create a brand-new preserve for the public to enjoy and feel confident that the important natural resources of the site are in good hands.”

 The parcel purchased by Middle Rock Conservation Partners is now the Samuel and Edna Hill Preservation Site which will ultimately be open to the community for hiking, birding, and passive recreation.